angrave/shrinkwrap-python/README.md

 Neither OSX nor Windows packags are signed with a developer ID.

-Modern OSX platforms will refuse to run the application downloaded from GitHub after it is installed.
+Modern OSX platforms will refuse to run the application when it is created on GitHub after it is installed.
 Here's a workaround that worked for me on an M1 Mac (Ventura 13.4.1).
 After installing the app into Applications, I removed the quarantine attribute
 ```sh
 xattr -dr com.apple.quarantine /Applications/Saint_Helens.app
 ````

 I had also used OSX Settings to allow applications from identified developers to run, and added this app as an exception.

+Similarly Windows will not run unsigned external applications by default, but with some right clicking in the right places it is still possible to run the installer.

 ## License